Using PowerShell to Test Port Connection Without Telnet

 Can I test UDP port using PowerShell?

-Yes, testing UDP ports with PowerShell is possible, but it’s a bit trickier and not as clear-cut as checking TCP ports.
-Why?
+Yes, testing UDP ports with PowerShell is possible, but it’s a bit more complicated and not as simple as checking TCP ports.
 Well, it’s all about how UDP works.
 Unlike TCP, UDP doesn’t really tell you if your data got through or in what order.
 This makes it tough to say for sure if a UDP port is open and ready for action.

 PowerShell test port UDP